Lumiwealth/lumibot/README.md

   - asset_type(str): Asset type can be either `stock` or `option`. default: `stock`
   - name(str): Optional to add in the name of the corporation for logging or printout.
   #### Options only
   - expiration (str): Expiration of the options contract.
-Format is "YYYY-MM-DD".
+Format is "YYYYMMDD".
   - strike(float): Contract strike price.
   - right(str): May enter `call` or `put`.
-  - multiplier(float): Contract multiplier to the underlying.
+  - multiplier(float): Contract multiplier to the underlying. (default: 1)

 When creating a new security there are two options.
 1. Security symbol: It is permissible to use the security symbol only when trading